Jab2870/dvdrip/README.md

   This script exists because I wanted a simple way to back up DVDs with reasonably good compression and quality settings, and in a format I could play on the various media players I own including PS3, Roku, smart TVs, smartphones and tablets.
-Using mp4 files with h.264 video and aac audio seems to be the best fit for these constraints.
+Using mkv files with h.264 video and aac audio seems to be the best fit for these constraints.

   I also wanted it to preserve as much as possible: chapter markers, subtitles,